mmoreram/ControllerExtraBundle/README.md

 ## @Log

-Allow you to log any plain message before executing action
+Log annotation allows you to log any plain message before or after controller action execution

 ``` php
 <?php